OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Static Analysis

 Identify sensitive data saved throughout the app.
 This includes passwords, secret keys, and personally identifyable information, as well as other data identified as sensitive by the client.
 Look for instances where this data is saved using any of the local storage APIs listed below.
 Make sure that sensitive data is never stored without appropriate protection.
-For example, usernames and passwords should not be saved in NSUserDefaults.
+For example, usernames and passwords should not be saved in NSUserDefaults without additional encryption.
+In any case, the encryption must be implemented such that the secret key is stored in the Keychain using secure settings, ideally <code>kSecAttrAccessibleWhenUnlockedThisDeviceOnly</code>.

 When looking for instances of insecure data storage in an iOS app you should consider the following data storage mechanisms.